1Marc/marcgrabanski.com/src/pages/articles/2009-06-05-jquery-tools-vs-jquery-ui/index.md

 > Note: the author says he isn't attacking the jQuery UI library (in comments).
 But I think he should still be looking for ways to add the good parts of his plugins into jQuery UI.

 From an outside perspective, this library shines and has great potential.
-However as I dig deeper into the "API":http://flowplayer.org/tools/using.html#api it looked bad.
+However as I dig deeper into the [API](http://flowplayer.org/tools/using.html#api) it looked bad.
 > Note: Tero from jQuery Tools has updated the API to fix this issue I'm pointing out here.
-You can see the result of the update in the "jQuery Tools release notes":http://flowplayer.org/tools/release-notes.html.
+You can see the result of the update in the [jQuery Tools release notes](http://flowplayer.org/tools/release-notes.html).
 This type of thing should be sorted out behind the scenes from now on, but it was a good learning experience for me personally about where the public / private line should be.

 ### Tooltip
 ```html